Daragh O'Malley: Career

-O'Malley trained at LAMDA - London Academy of Music and Dramatic Art - and began his acting career with roles in Crossroads (147 episodes) on ITV and then roles in the films The Long Good Friday and Withnail and I. O'Malley went on to appear in over 100 UK and US television series, including Tales of the Unexpected, Waking The Dead, Silent Witness, Wire In The Blood and Vera, as well as appearing in TV roles in Longitude, Cleopatra, and The Magnificent Seven.
+He began his career with roles in Crossroads (147 episodes) on ITV and then roles in the films The Long Good Friday and Withnail and I. O'Malley went on to appear in over 100 UK and US television series, including Tales of the Unexpected, Waking The Dead, Silent Witness, Wire In The Blood and Vera, as well as appearing in TV roles in Longitude, Cleopatra, and The Magnificent Seven.
 O'Malley played Irish explorer Tom Crean in the eight-part television series The Last Place on Earth and the crooked lawyer Nick Varago in the LucasArts multi million selling interactive game Grim Fandango.